carmatthews/FormRecognizer-ItemizedReceipt/README.md

 Python function for extracting items from a table in a form (in this example, a grocery store receipt) that has been processed with an Azure Form Recognizer model.

 ## Train and Azure Form Recognizer Model ##
 In order to train the model, collect 5 examples of the  forms you want to train with and store in Azure Blob storage.
-Here are tips for setting up [training data:](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/build-training-data-set)
+Here are tips for setting up
+<a href="https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/build-training-data-set" target="_blank">training data</a>.

-Follow the instructions to setup your Azure Cognitive Service and create Form Recognizer Resource: [Train a Form Recognizer mode](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-train-extract#train-a-form-recognizer-model).
-[Form_Analyzer_Train.py](Form_Analyzer_Train.py) includes the code from this document used for training the model.
+Follow the instructions to setup your Azure Cognitive Service and create Form Recognizer Resource:
+<a href="https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-train-extract#train-a-form-recognizer-model" target="_blank">Train a Form Recognizer model</a>.
+[Form_Analyzer_Train.py](Form_Analyzer_Train.py) is based on the code used for training the model and you can use it for your model with the following changes:

 Replace the values in the sample code for:
 1. **base_url**: The region your cognitive service is deployed to